-See section "Compliance with STS Requirements paragraph (t) and the "Description of "the Servicing Agreement (g)"
+See section Compliance with STS Requirements paragraph (t) and see the sections "the Servicing Agreement" and "Back-up Servicing Agreements".

 Under the Servicing Agreement and Back-up Servicing Agreement, the Servicer and Back-up Servicer, respectively, have represented and warranted that they have all skills, software, hardware, information technology and human resources necessary to comply with the efficiency standards required by the Servicing Agreement.
-In addition, the Servicer and Back-up Servicer have represented and warranted they have expertise in servicing exposures of a similar nature to those securitised and has well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures (article 21, paragraph 8, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria).
+In addition, the Servicer and Back-up Servicer have represented and warranted they has expertise in servicing exposures of a similar nature to those securitised and has well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures (article 21, paragraph 8, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria).